 Table 1 lists the configuration parameters we used in the evaluation of our technique on the Gem5 simulator.
-(The terminology for the GPU attributes in this table are from AMD).
+(The terminology for the GPU attributes in this table is from AMD).
 We based the configuration off of the Ryzen 3 2XXXU series of APUs.
 The modeled chip has 4 out-of-order CPU cores integrated with a modestly sized GPU.
-Since Gem5 does not model Dynamic Voltage and Frequency Scaling (DVFS), we chose clock speeds for both the CPU and GPU in the middle of the range for the Ryzen 2200U chip.
+Since gem5 does not model Dynamic Voltage and Frequency Scaling (DVFS), we chose clock speeds for both the CPU and GPU in the middle of the range for the Ryzen 2200U chip.

-Memory Hierarchy.
+Cache Hierarchy.
 Unlike the original Gem5-gpu simulator which did not model a shared last-level cache (LLC), the new Gem5 simulator does implement an LLC that can support fast CPU-GPU data sharing.
 Each CPU has private L1 I/D caches, with every two CPUs grouped together in "core pairs" sharing an L2 cache.
 The GPU's Compute Units (CUs) share an L1 instruction cache known as a Sequencer Cache (SQC), while each CU has a private L1 data cache known as a Texture Cache per Pipe (TCP).
-The CUs share the GPU's L2 cache known as a Texture Cache per Channel (TCC) [5].
+The CUs share the GPU's L2 cache known as a Texture Cache per Channel (TCC) [4].
 Since our configuration has 4 CPU cores and 3 CUs, there are 3 L2 caches in the system.
-This entire cache hierarchy is backed by a DDR4 main memory system.